Plan Your Holiday Travel Carefully

 - Talk to an attorney

 A car accident can leave you with significant physical injuries and financial losses.
 The best way to protect your right to recover compensation for your damages is to retain an experienced attorney as soon as possible.
-To schedule a free case evaluation with one of our lawyers, call Meldon Law today at 800-373-8000 or send us an email through our online contact form.
+To schedule a free case evaluation with one of our attorneys, call Meldon Law today at 800-373-8000 or send us an email through our online contact form.